yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 ### 4.3 Path Planning for Vase
 For the vase we cannot use the same grip with suction cups as above, instead, we will use a grip similar to a forklift fork.
 The fork will come to seize the vase at its neck, the robot will then rotate clockwise and put the vase on the right conveyor belt.
-Similarly as above, we plan the trajectory of the robot for this motion:
+Similarly, as above, we plan the trajectory of the robot for this motion:

 <div style="text-align: center;">
   <video src="https://github.com/yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/assets/59663734/0d5994b5-a0a7-4212-990c-d45d79c36ce3" controls="controls" style="max-width: 730px;">